sapphirepp/sapphirepp/doc/pages/examples/synchrotron-cooling.md

 @tableofcontents

-This example adds synchrotron radiation reaction to the parallel-shock setup used in the @subpage parallel-shock and @subpage steady-state-parallel-shock examples.
+This example adds synchrotron radiation reaction to the parallel-shock setup used in the @ref parallel-shock and @ref steady-state-parallel-shock examples.
 It demonstrates how the Landau–Lifshitz (LL) radiation–reaction term modifies the particle spectrum in a one-dimensional parallel shock, enabling a direct comparison between radiative and non-radiative cases.

 ## Relation to the parallel-shock examples {#relation-parallel-shock}

-The synchrotron-radiation example is built on top of the parallel-shock configuration described in @subpage parallel-shock and in the steady-state formulation @subpage steady-state-parallel-shock.
+The synchrotron-radiation example is built on top of the parallel-shock configuration described in @ref parallel-shock and in the steady-state formulation @ref steady-state-parallel-shock.
-It reuses the same spatial shock setup and scattering physics, but adds an additional energy-loss channel via synchrotron cooling.
+It reuses the same spatial shock setup and scattering physics, but adds an energy-loss channel via synchrotron cooling.
 This allows one to quantify radiative effects by comparing with the base examples using identical runtime parameters wherever possible.

-A detailed derivation and discussion of the weak formulation can be found on the implementation page @subpage synchrotron-radiation-implementation.
+A detailed derivation and discussion of the weak formulation can be found on the implementation page @ref radiation-reaction.

 ## VFP equation with synchrotron cooling {#vfp-synchrotron-radiation}